spacetelescope/crds/docs/crds_users_guide/source/installation.rst

 are subject to automatic replacement or deletion by the CRDS framework and should be viewed as temporary working copies only.

-Setup for On Site Operartional Use (HST or JWST)
+Setup for On-site Operartional Use (HST or JWST)
 ------------------------------------------------

 This section describes use of operational reference files onsite at STScI.
 It's relevant to fully archived